 Illuminating the Point Reyes Light

-The first and third Saturday, June through August, 2014, except on July 19.
-Times will vary depending on sunset.
+Low staffing levels prevent us from offering this program during the summer of 2018.
+The 2019 schedule for the Illuminating the Point Reyes Light program has yet to be determined.
+During 2015, the program was offered on the first and third Saturday of the month, July through September 5, 2015.
+No programs were offered during the summer of 2016 or 2017.
+Start times vary depending on sunset.
 The program used to begin about a half-hour before sunset, but, due to safety concerns, now begins about 1.5 hours before sunset in order for the program to conclude early enough for participants to return to their vehicles before dark.
 Operational Changes Beginning May 1, 2013: The Illuminating the Point Reyes Light program is now only offered during summer months, instead of from April through December.

 Experience the Point Reyes Lighthouse just before sunset.
 Learn about the lives of the keepers and the operation of the light.
 Space is limited on this popular program.
 Group size is limited to 8.